python/mypy/README.md

     $ pytest mypyc

 Look at the [issue tracker](https://github.com/JukkaL/mypyc/issues) for things to work on.
+Please express your interest in working on an issue by adding a comment before doing any significant work, since development is currently very active and there is real risk of duplicate work.

 Documentation
 -------------